mcculls5/Project-Showcase/Thheedle_Website/README.md

 ## Skills & Experience Gained
 - Experience using designing, implementing and deploying a website from start to finish.
 - Experience with NPM and Node.js.
-- Improved proficiency with HTML, CSS, Javascript
+- Improved proficiency with HTML, CSS, Javascript.